 How to Make Custom MATs for DAZ Studio

 To make a truly custom mat for a 3D figure, it is a complex process that would require a lot of hardware and artistic talent.
 However, if you’re like me, you’re just in this for fun and you aren’t trying to market 3D mat files to the public.
-If so, then there are a number of options available to you that will allow you to customize those figures you purchased for your favorite 3D modeling program (as always my tutorial is for DAZ Studio but I’m sure something similar could be accomplished with Poser).
-Please note that any modifications you make to original files should not be re-marketed or re-sold in any way, as you would likely be infringing on copywrite laws.
+If so, then there are a number of options available to you that will allow you to customize figures and objects for your favorite 3D modeling program (as always my tutorial is for DAZ Studio but I’m sure something similar could be accomplished with Poser).
+Please note that any modifications you make to original files should not be re-marketed or re-sold in any way, as you would likely be infringing on copyright laws.
 The methods I describe below are strictly for personal use.

 (Both transparency and bump are usually referred to as ‘maps’ but you’re going to be creating them and applying them the exact same way as you would a texture mat.
 So if you see me refer to them as a mat or a map, for the sake of this article, it’s pretty much the same thing.)